archesproject/arches-docs/docs/developing/django-devs/orm-start.rst

 Exploring a (Nearly) Empty Database
 ===================================
 In this guide, we will start with a freshly installed and nearly empty Arches instance to make exploration easier.
 If you haven't yet installed Arches, please review and follow this :ref:`Installing` guide.
-We will then use the Arches Designer to set up a simple Branch and a Resource Model.
+To avoid permissions complications, login to your new Arches instance as an administrator (super user).
+We will then use the :ref:`Arches Designer` to set up a simple Branch and a Resource Model.